Alkaline Water for Weight Loss

 If the tissues are lacking these essential nutrients, the body finds them and extracts them from other areas, such as the bones and muscles.

-Fun Fact: You would think that a lemon would be classified as an acidic food…yes?
-However, because it is high in calcium, magnesium and potassium, the metabolic ash it leaves behind is actually alkaline.
+Fun fact: You’d think that a lemon would be classified as an acidic food, right?
+However, because it is high in calcium, magnesium, and potassium, the metabolic ash it leaves behind is actually alkaline.

 Lymphatic System: The lymphatic system removes acid deposits and other toxins from the tissues.
 Unlike the circulatory system that flows due to the beating of your heart, your lymphatic system’s series of valves requires stimulation like muscle relaxation and contraction in order to do the job of “taking out the garbage.”

 If you’re not moving much, or don’t use a dry skin brush regularly, your lymphatic system is stagnant and acids build up.

 Fat Buffer System: Low-density lipoproteins, commonly referred to as LDLs, bind with acids found in the blood, lymphatic system, and tissues of the body which are then removed via the urine.

 If the body becomes overloaded with acids and the buffering systems are unable to keep up with the load, the body will protect the vital organs by storing these fat-acid combos in areas such as the hips, thighs, and stomach—eventually creating obesity.

 If under constant threat of acidosis (a condition in which the body tissues become increasingly acidic), the ability of the body’s buffer systems to maintain an alkaline environment diminishes, and the chances of developing chronic diseases, such as metabolic syndrome, increases.